fastify/fastify/docs/Validation-and-Serialization.md

 ### JSON Schema support

-JSON Schema has some type of utilities in order to optimize your schemas that, in conjuction with the Fastify's shared schema, let you reuse all your schemas easily.
+JSON Schema has some type of utilities in order to optimize your schemas that, in conjunction with the Fastify's shared schema, let you reuse all your schemas easily.

 | Use Case                          | Validator | Serializer |
 |-----------------------------------|-----------|------------|